 It is difficult for governments to know how to protect members of uncontacted tribes.
-The Man of the Hole is human, after all, and deserves privacy if he wants it — which is why the government held back the tree-cutting video for seven years until deciding its release would help bring awareness to the efforts to protect his way of life.
-The Man of the Hole has been monitored by FUNAI for 20 years — his six companions are thought to have been slaughtered 1995, so his territory has been protected and he has been left entirely alone and monitored from a distance since he shot at and wounded a FUNAI worker in 2005.
-These days, he receives small presents like tools and seeds from his government voyeurs, who sometimes catch a glimpse of him and take short videos like the one released in July.
-(He rarely takes the gifts, but who can blame him?)
-But it's ultimately for his protection that nobody tries to make contact with him.
+The Man of the Hole was human, after all, and deserved privacy — which is why the government held back the tree-cutting video for seven years until deciding its release would help bring awareness to the efforts to protect his way of life.
+The Man of the Hole had been monitored by FUNAI for over 20 years — his six companions are thought to have been slaughtered 1995, so his territory has been protected and he has been left entirely alone and monitored from a distance since he shot at and wounded a FUNAI worker in 2005.
+He received small presents like tools and seeds from his government voyeurs, who sometimes caught a glimpse of him and took short videos like the one released in 2018.
+(He rarely took the gifts, but who can blame him?)
+But it's ultimately for his protection that nobody ever tried to make contact with him.

 Although mining, farming and logging industries are a dire threat to uncontacted peoples like the Man of the Hole, outside contact from do-gooders also has its dangers.
 Anthropologists and activists have never quite settled the question of whether it's a good idea to make contact with isolated peoples, even just to vaccinate them against common modern diseases.
 A single foreign virus could wipe out an entire tribe, and since the 1970s, the Brazilian government's stance has been that, unless a tribe is in real danger of coming up against people who might make them very sick, they should be left alone.

 But what does "alone" mean in a time when this planet straining under the burden of over 7.5 billion people?

 "The problem is that there are no empty spaces in the Amazon," José Carlos Meirelles, a former FUNAI official told The New York Times.
 "You fly over it and see all that forest, but down there, it's full of people — drug dealers, illegal loggers and others."